French (A-level)

 This course enables students to use French for the purpose of communication and fosters their ability to collect, analyse and exchange information, ideas and attitudes through the medium of the French language.

-This qualification is linear.
-It means that students will sit all their exams at the end of the course.
+This qualification is linear, which means that students will sit all their exams at the end of the course.

 You will need at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.